caitmcdonald/felv_rnaseq/001_rnaseq_pipeline_notes.md

 Code: [DGE\_edgeR.R](workflow/scripts/DGE_edgeR.R)

-So there are a couple comparisons we can make:
+There are a few comparisons we can make:

+  - Uninfected vs. FeLV-infected differential expression (fibroblasts only):
+      - Including puma samples: no sig DEG
+      - Excluding puma samples: [3 sig
+        DEG](results/edgeR/sigDGE_inf_uninf_nopuma.txt)
   - Cell type differential expression (PMBCs vs fibroblasts)
-  - uninfected vs. FeLV-infected differential expression (fibroblasts only)
+      - Including puma samples: [5,611
+        DEG](results/edgeR/sigDGE_celltype_orthologs.txt)
+      - Excluding puma samples: [12,239
+        DEG](results/edgeR/sigDGE_celltype_nopuma.txt)
-  - LTR-specific:
+  - LTR-specific (puma removed):
-      - LTR+ vs LTR- PMBCs
+      - LTR+ vs LTR- PMBCs:
+          - LTR PMBC set 1 (129 genes): no DEGs
+          - LTR PMBC set 2 (150 genes): no DEGs
+          - LTR PMBC set 3 (130 genes): no DEGs
-      - LTR+ vs LTR- fibroblasts, inf vs uninf
+      - LTR+ vs LTR- fibroblasts, inf vs uninf: no DEGs

-Looking at cell type, 4510 is a big outlier, again I suspect due to poor sequencing, although Elliott says this animal has far more LTR sites than any of the other samples.
-We can’t really disentangle this because it did have far fewer reads sequenced than the other individuals, so it could either be sequencing or LTR number.
+Looking at cell type, 4510 is a big outlier, again I suspect due to poor sequencing (\~5M reads vs 20-30M reads), although Elliott says this animal has far more LTR sites than any of the other samples.
+We can’t really disentangle this because it did have far fewer reads sequenced than the other individuals, so it could either be sequencing or LTR integration site number.

 Expression is clearly cell-specific, which we would expect.
 There are
-\~6,000 genes significantly differentially expressed between fibroblasts and PMBCs.
+\>12,000 genes significantly differentially expressed between fibroblasts and PMBCs.

 Looking at FeLV infection status, we see that infection status plays a pretty negligible role.
 Samples cluster according to biological